864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 IoT connects the nine technologies that automate the entire Industry 4.0 manufacturing process.

-The result of which is one large cohesive manufacturing network that can respond in real-time to the demands of the market it serves.
+The result is one large cohesive manufacturing network that can respond in real-time to the demands of the market it serves.

 IIoT